 WRIT 5320 - Advanced Writing with Technologies (3 credits)

 This course focuses on developing advanced writing techniques for mobile and web-based technologies.
 Students in this course will examine in-depth the theories and approaches to writing within such digital environments and networks while at the same time investigate technologies as rhetorical objects.
 This course will prepare students to answer a variety of design problems related to technological contexts.

 - Demonstrate an understanding of technological theories as they relate to writing

 - Examine the rhetorical practices of writing for technology

 - Design effective texts using writing technologies that appropriately combine modes and media

 - Define technological trends that affect composing processes

 WRIT 5400 - Technical Writing (3 credits)

-- Evaluate scientific and technical documents for readability, logic, and clarity
+- Evaluate print and digital documents for readability, usability, and accessibility

 WRIT 5620 - Rhetorical Traditions in Writing Studies (3 credits)